yourboyalex11/facebook_wall/README.md

 Teachers should keep track of student success while they are presenting to the class.

 ###How to Submit
-Also, remind students to push this code back up to their GitHub repo. tudents will then share the link to their repo at [bit.ly/ScriptEdProjects](bit.ly/ScriptEdProjects).
+Also, remind students to push this code back up to their GitHub repo.
+Students will then share the link to their repo at [bit.ly/ScriptEdProjects](bit.ly/ScriptEdProjects).